Portal-2-Multiplayer-Mod/Portal-2-Multiplayer-Mod/README.md

   <p align="left">Portal 2: Multiplayer Mod</p>
 </h1>

-### Note: This mod is completely server-side.
+### This mod is completely server-side.
 Only the server operator needs to run Portal 2 with the mod installed.
 People who join the host should run stock Portal 2.
 ## Mod features
 ```
   - A maximum player cap of 33